dynatrace-perfclinics/observability-clinic--unified-analysis/3_Metric-Metadata/README.md

 ---

 ## Description
-With just the data source present in the extension the metric collection is rather raw - all metrics are referenced by key and everying appears without any measurement unit which can make it confusing.
+With just the data source present in the extension the metric collection is rather raw - all metrics are referenced by key and everything appears without any measurement unit which can make it confusing.

 The `metrics` section of the extension is there to define additional metadata for metrics.
 We can define the following:
 * `displayName` - human readable name of metric